 Sexual Misconduct Helpline

-A confidential helpline to assist if you have been, or are at risk of being, impacted by sexual misconduct while under Sport Australia's (including the ASC and AIS) care as well as if you are seeking information to prevent or responding to observed sexual misconduct.
+A confidential helpline is available to assist people in the Australian sports community who have been or are at risk of being impacted by sexual misconduct, while under the Australian Sports Commission's care.
+People seeking information to prevent or respond to observed sexual misconduct are also encouraged to call the helpline.

 Phone: 1800 272 4357